jaknor/terraform-lambda-data-source-issue/README.md

+# UPDATE 2019-05-01
+After asking about this issue on [stackoverflow](https://stackoverflow.com/questions/55890700/why-can-i-not-use-aws-lambda-function-datasource-inside-aws-lambda-alias-routing/) I received an explanation on what I was doing wrong.
+I have updated this repository with a solution to show the way it should be done.

+## Steps to deploy solution

+* Pull repository
+* Navigate to folder solution
+* Execute terraform init
+* Execute terraform apply
+* When prompted for lambda_package_file_path enter ./package1.zip
+* Inside example.tf uncomment the following:
+  * The variable named lambda_previous_version_percentage
+  * The data source named existing_lambda_func
+  * The routing_config inside lambda_func_alias
+* Execute terraform apply
+* * When prompted for lambda_package_file_path enter ./package2.zip
+* When prompted for var.lambda_previous_version_percentage enter a valid float value (I.E. 0.5)

+Once complete, try to execute the lambda using the production alias.
+You will see that you get different responses depending on which lambda that is executed.

 # Unable to use lambda data source in lambda alias

 I am experimenting with a blue/green deployment setup for lambdas using terraform and lambda aliases.